rimskyho1/Hand-Gesture-Recognition/README.md

 List of Hand Gestures.png is a Matplotlib-generated image showcasing all 10 hand gestures and their labels.

 Dataloader.py contains a function to read the dataset as numpy arrays.
+Can be executed independently.

 Preprocessor.py contains a function to preprocess the dataset and split it into train and test sets.
+Cannot be executed independently by itself.

 Model_Training.py contains a function to create and train a model based on the td.data.Dataset.
+Cannot be executed independently by itself.

 Model_Test.py contains a function to load the model, open the webcam with OpenCV, and make predictions with it.
+Can be executed independently.

-Hand Gesture Recognition.py contains a code to import and run all of the aforementioned scripts.
+Hand Gesture Recognition.py contains the main code to import and run all of the aforementioned scripts in order.